Please be patient with the loading of the data and charts

 Abducted (חטופים)

 We start with the Israelis abducted on October 7th.
-In addition, it doesn't account for the four Israelis already held in Gaza prior to the war.
+In addition, it doesn't account for the three Israelis already held in Gaza prior to the war (there were four until the body of Oron Shaul was returned).

-It indicates 97 (101 when including the additional 4) individuals currently detained by Hamas, with
+It indicates 91 (94 when including additional 3) individuals currently detained by Hamas, with

 (It should be noted we don't know how many are alive, and that there are reports that many of the abducted people are dead)